dotnet/designs/proposed/local-sdk-global-json.md

 In this configuration the host resolver would find a compatible SDK if it exists in `.dotnet` or a machine wide location.

-The values in the `additionalLocations` property can be a relative or absolute path.
+The values in the `additionalPaths` property can be a relative or absolute path.
 When a relative path is used it will be resolved relative to the location of global.json.
 These values also support the following substitutions:

 - `"$user$"`: this matches the user-local installation point of .NET SDK for the current operating system: `%LocalAppData%\Microsoft\dotnet`` on Windows and `$HOME/.dotnet`` on Linux/macOS.
 - `"$machine$"`: this matches the machine installation point of .NET for the current operating system.
 - `%VARIABLE%/$VARIABLE`: environment variables will be substituted.
 Either the Windows or Unix format can be used here and will be normalized for the operating system the host resolver executes on.

-The host resolver will consider the `additionalLocations` in the order they are defined and will stop at the first match.
-If none of the locations have a matching SDK then it it will fall back to considering machine wide installations (unless `additionalLocationsOnly` is `true`).
+The host resolver will consider the `additionalPaths` in the order they are defined and will stop at the first match.
+If none of the locations have a matching SDK then it it will fall back to considering machine wide installations (unless `additionalPathsOnly` is `true`).

 This design requires us to only change the host resolver.
 That means other tooling like Visual Studio, VS Code, MSBuild, etc ... would transparently benefit from this change.
-Repositories could update global.json to have `additionalLocations` support `.dotnet` and Visual Studio would automatically find it without any design changes.
+Repositories could update global.json to have `additionalPaths` support `.dotnet` and Visual Studio would automatically find it without any design changes.

 ## Considerations
 ### Installation Points